MetaDevZone/react-text-editor-app/react-editor/README.md

 # React Text Editor Kit

-is a customizable rich text editor component for React applications.
+React Text Editor Kit is a customizable rich text editor component for React applications.
 It provides a flexible and easy-to-use interface for users to create and edit content with various formatting options.
 And also easy to integrate in react applications.

 ```sh
 npm i react-text-editor-kit